Celebrating Pride with L&S Authors

 This Time, Graduation to Be Real for UC Davis Student

-A participant in a University of California pilot program to help students return to finish their degrees, Emmanuel "Manny" Garcia Pereida of Oakland will graduate from UC Davis Dec.
-14. When he crossed the graduation stage for the first time in 2019, he didn't realize he was eight credits shy of his degree.
+A participant in a University of California pilot program to help students return to finish their degrees, Emmanuel "Manny" Garcia Pereida of Oakland graduated from UC Davis Dec.
+14, 2024.
+When he crossed the graduation stage for the first time in 2019, he didn't realize he was eight credits shy of his degree.